 SRI’s research sheds some light on Upton’s trials.
 In them, the receiver’s drawings always bear a striking resemblance to the original, but are almost always wrong.
 The resemblance goes beyond mere pattern matching.
 I did my own trials starting in 1991 after reading Mental Radio, and this is also true of mine.
 How do the similarities go beyond pattern matching?
 For instance, the angularity (straight, round, wavy, elliptical, slanted, etc.) in Upton’s trials are correct (you can check this out yourself when looking at my own trials, and I’ll highlight a few next).
 This is because—according to SRI— angularity is easier to perceive; the interpretation of the perceptions is hardest.
 Our analytical mind is not content to perceive something yet not know what it is, so it constantly ‘nags’ (names and guesses) at the signal, producing incorrect results.

-The disconnect between perception and recognition is something we’ve all experienced.
+The disconnect between perception and recognition happens when the hemispheres of the brain are disconnected6.
+It is also something we’ve all experienced.
 Groggy in bed, you open your eyes, and you see a shape in the corner.
 Your eyes aren’t mistaking you, but that sure looks like a pig in your bedroom.
 You sit up, wipe the sleep out of your eyes, look again, and it’s a pile of dirty laundry.
 Same object, your brain just missed the interpretation.

 This disconnect is a key problem of Remote Viewing.
 Let’s look as some examples from my own trials.
 In the following example, it turned a ladder (two long lines intersected at 90˚ by four shorter lines at regular distances) in to a picket fence (two long lines intersected at 90˚ by four shorter lines at regular distances):